Rotciv004/Prolog/README.md

 # Prolog
-A collection of Prolog problems focused on numerical sequences, demonstrating recursion and backtracking techniques.
+This repository contains a collection of problems solved using the Prolog programming language.
+The focus is on solving various numerical sequence challenges, showcasing Prolog's logical and declarative programming capabilities.
+The solutions utilize techniques such as recursion and backtracking to efficiently handle complex problem-solving scenarios.